Social Order Maintenance Act

 Article 77

-The person in charge or manager of a public amusement arcade who allows children and teenagers to stay inside after midnight and does not report it to the police authority immediately shall be punishable by a fine of not more than NTD 15,000.
-Severe or repeated violations shall be subject to suspension or termination of business alone or each in combination with other penalties.
+The person in charge or manager of a public entertainment venue who allows children and teenagers to stay inside after midnight and does not report it to the police authority immediately shall be punishable by a fine of not more than NTD 15,000.
+Severe or repeated violations shall be subject to suspension or termination of the business alone or in combination with other penalties.

 Article 78